fabriziospadaro/SpriteSheetRenderer/README.md

 )

 # SpriteSheetRenderer (updated to unity 2020.3 and entitas V0.17.0)
-A powerful Unity ECS system to render massive numbers of animated sprites using the new dots stack, taking full advantages of Jobs, DynamicBuffers and ComputeBuffer:
+A powerful Unity ECS api to render massive numbers of animated sprites using the new dots stack, taking full advantages of Jobs, DynamicBuffers and ComputeBuffer:
 ##### 1 million animated sprites were rendered at 60fps(none of them was hurt during the process) on a Mid-2015 MacBook Pro.
 ![N|Solid](https://forum.unity.com/proxy.php?image=https%3A%2F%2Fi.imgur.com%2FzRSWhy0.png&hash=754bc4b4187e2d72ce0eb2c578b996dc)
 ## C# 4 required